 The source of funds that will be required to repurchase Notes in the event of a Change of Control Repurchase Event will be our available cash or cash generated from our operations or other potential sources, including funds provided by a purchaser in the Change of Control transaction, borrowings, sales of assets or sales of equity.
 We cannot assure you that sufficient funds from such sources will be available at the time of any Change of Control Repurchase Event to make required repurchases of Notes tendered.
 The terms of our credit facility provide that certain change of control events will constitute an event of default thereunder entitling the lenders to accelerate any indebtedness outstanding under the credit facility at that time and to terminate the credit facility.
-In addition, the indentures governing the Convertible Notes and the 2023 Notes each contains a provision that would require us to offer to purchase the respective Convertible Notes or 2023 Notes upon the occurrence of a fundamental change.
-A failure to purchase any tendered Convertible Notes or 2023 Notes would constitute an event of default under the applicable indenture, which would, in turn, constitute a default under our credit facility and the indenture.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition, Liquidity and Capital Resources" in our 2019 Q2 Quarterly Report, which is incorporated by reference herein, for a general discussion of our indebtedness.
+In addition, the indentures governing the 2022 Convertible Notes, the 2023 Notes and 2024 Notes each contains a provision that would require us to offer to purchase the respective 2022 Convertible Notes, 2023 Notes or 2024 Notes upon the occurrence of a fundamental change.
+A failure to purchase any tendered 2022 Convertible Notes, 2023 Notes or 2024 Notes would constitute an event of default under the applicable indenture, which would, in turn, constitute a default under our credit facility and the indenture.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition, Liquidity and Capital Resources" in our 2020 Q3 Quarterly Report, which is incorporated by reference herein, for a general discussion of our indebtedness.
 Our future debt instruments may contain similar restrictions and provisions.
-If the holders of the Notes exercise their right to require us to instruments, even if the Change of Control Repurchase Event to make the required repurchase of this repurchase could cause a default under our future debt instruments may contain similar restrictions and provisions.
-If the holders of the Notes exercise their right to require us to instruments, even if the Change of Control Repurchase Event to make the required repurchase of the Notes or
+If the holders of the Notes exercise their right to require us to repurchase Notes upon a Change of Control Repurchase Event, the financial effect of this repurchase could cause a default under our future debt instruments, even if the Change of Control Repurchase Event itself would not cause a default.
+It is possible that we will not have sufficient funds at the time of the Change of Control Repurchase Event to make the required repurchase of the Notes or our other debt.
+See "Risk Factors-Risks Relating to the Notes-We may not be able to repurchase the Notes upon a Change of Control Repurchase Event."